rxcle/rxindi-support/help.md

 </data>
 ```

-To refer to the `name` property of `children`, the following XPaths can used:
+To refer to the `name` property of `children`, the following XPaths can be used:
 ```
 /data/children/name  => "childObject"
 /data/*[@name="children"]/*[@name="name"]  => "childObject"